My Ryland Aftermarket Great Contractors = Crete-Vision = Brokerblogger

 23. Master Bath towel rings to be relocated per our discussion.
 (DONE)

 24. Lawn in back yard has small patches missing where sod did not cover.
 Sod in is winter condition, and may need help come spring.
-(Waiting for Spring evaluation of lawn condition.)
+(Extra patches of sod put down in the Spring).

 25. Repaint base all around the house.
 (DONE)